avaika/avaikame/README.md

-avaikame
+avaika.me
 ========

-This is yet another personal webpage.
+A simple django based blog to post some bits on my travel and some random experience.
-Mostly it was written just for fun and django exercises.
-Nothing special.
+Mostly it was written just for fun.
+Nothing special at all.
+I didn't even cover it with tests...

-You can find running example at https://avaika.me
+A running copy is available at https://avaika.me

-If you see some crazy things must be fixed feel free to make a pull request :)
+If you see some ugly stuff which makes you cry, feel free to send a pull request :)

+PS.
+One day I will release automated server configuration / deployment part.
+It's way too raw to be released right now.